 Just two years before Bulli Ray was founded, Mitzi and Bulli Ray were selected to represent the US in the Rottweiler Schutzhund III World Championship, held in Schoftland, Switzerland.
 Bulli Ray and Mitzi were honored to receive the World Championship from among some of the toughest competition from eleven different countries.
 In addition to winning the competition, they were honored with being awarded the World Good Sportsmanship trophy as well.
 Mitzi had been working with coach (and now husband) Anthony Robinson, and winning the World Championship was one of the highlights of their careers.

 Mitzi wanted to use her experience to begin a new business.
 There was no business model that reflected her vision, so she studied the needs of businesses and companies across the United States to find out how to incorporate her experience to help others.
 Mitzi had been watching the climate change in California, where Bulli Ray originally started.
 At the time, crime rates were rising and the LA riots were looming.
 Dog breeders were feeding the fear among the general public.
 As the general population looked for the answer of how to protect their homes and families, breeders started offering more aggressive dogs.
 The family dog was being replaced with more aggressive breeds, such as Pit Bulls, Rottweilers, and Dogos.
 With more aggressive dogs among the general population, it became more dangerous for field employees, such as postal workers, meter readers, and others to make routine calls.
-Even though dog bite incidents had increased, the managers and supervisors of these employees were reluctant to acknowledge the need for safety training.
+Even though dog bite incidents had increased, the managers and supervisors of these employees were reluctant to acknowledge the need for dog bite prevention and dog bite safety training.
 They were not in the field any more, and weren’t aware of how the climate had changed for their employees.

 Mitzi approached the local San Diego Postal Service after two fatalities, where she was shown the video being used to train the employees.
 She advised them that it was highly ineffective, and realized that she could do something to help.
 The Safety Specialist agreed to let her pitch a safety program – at her expense.